-I found the Well and Come hotel during one of those evenings of Googling, reading reviews and checking availability.
-I wanted a reasonably priced, family-friendly place with free wi-fi and a pool.
-The Gracia district looked interesting and Hotel Well and Come was close by in Eixample.
+I found the Well and Come hotel during one of those evenings of Googling and reading reviews.
+I wanted a reasonably priced place with free wi-fi and a pool.
+The Gràcia district looked interesting and the 4 star Hotel Well and Come was close by in Eixample.

 The Well and Come is conveniently placed for sightseeing and is in walking distance of La Sagrada Familia as well as the Gràcia district.
 There’s a handy metro stop down the road too.

 I noticed one or two other families staying there with teens.
 I’d recommend it and I’d stay there again.
 The Well and Come Boutique Hotel, Carrer Girona 158

 Best places to stay for a first time visit to Barcelona

 Eixample is quite a big district but I thought this particular part of it, around Carrer Girona, was a perfect base for our first time trip to Barcelona.
 We were close to Passeig de Gràcia with its Modernista buildings, broad thoroughfare and up-scale shops whilst many of the iconic Gaudi buildings were in walking distance.
 It is quieter than the main tourist areas yet a combination of walking and metros got us to where we wanted to go very quickly.
 We could head down to the historic La Rambla district or up to the typically Catalan Gràcia neighbourhood.